Temavrix/NexaView/README.md

 ## How Your Data Is Handled With Firebase?
-In ComDash only your Api-keys and your To-Do tasks are saved in the database for easy retrieval.
+In NexaView only your Api-keys and your To-Do tasks are saved in the database for easy retrieval.
 All these information are saved under the E-Mail address which is used for registering in the login page at the start.

 <img width="250" src="https://github.com/user-attachments/assets/98e87416-f183-4b11-a7c0-af1fc56c5e22">